RagnarB83/ash-documentation/docs/QM-MM-protein.rst

 **6. Adding/removing atoms of the system**
 ######################################################

 If you need to add or remove atoms to your QM/MM system this is a bit more involved than modifying the coordinates.
-The reason is that both the coordinate and forcefield file needss to be updated and also: if you delete e.g. atom 4556 then all atom indices >4556 change.
+The reason is that both the coordinate and forcefield file needs to be updated and also: if you delete e.g. atom 4556 then all atom indices > 4556 change.

 There are two options: